A fun RCE and Privesc in Cambridge University

 Privilege Escalation #

 I wasn’t planning on becoming root at all.
-However, I used the sudo binary when adding text to the “jessar.txt” file because I tend to use sudo sometimes, but something seemed off.
+However, I used the sudo binary when adding text to the “jessar.txt” file because I tend to use sudo, but something seemed off.

 I was not prompted for a password, nor did I get an error, indicating that my user has sudo privileges.
 This means that the user can run commands as root via the sudo binary.

-I searched for the sudo binary in GTFOBins and attempted the command:
+I searched for the sudo binary in GTFOBins and entered the command below to gain the highest privileges in the system:

 sudo sudo /bin/sh